Services: How-To Videos

 Learn Cursive Step-By-Step Lesson # 8

 Learn lowecase p, h and k along with many words for application practice.
 Have paper and pencil ready!
+Get the lesson sheets.
 Use the video again and again until it is easy to keep up the scene-by-scene pace for word writing.

 Learn The Pencil Song